conceptadev/rockets-react/packages/react-material-ui/src/modules/crud/README.md

 A button with a gear icon should also appear above the table, displaying a list of selectable/draggable items when clicked.
 This list corresponds to the items passed in the `tableSchema` array and controls the appearance and order of the table columns, respectively.
 To hide this button and disable reordering of table columns, the `reordable` boolean prop can be passed as false in the `tableProps` object.

+## Table columns configuration

+The gear icon button described previously has the purpose of allowing the table columns to be configured, in a way that the final user can change the order and appearance of the table columns.

 ## Describing the minimal props

 The `resource` prop relates to which API will be used for the CRUD actions, i.e. `/users` for fetching all users (it's important that the objects returned are included in a `data` array), `/users/{id}` for fetching/creating data related to a specific user, and so on.